HOW TO PLAN YOUR WEDDING

 HAVE ONE, INTIMATE CEREMONY

-Planning a single ceremony to include your family and friends in your elopement is a beautiful way to have the people closest to you standing right by your side as you commit your lives to each other.
+Planning a single ceremony to include your family and friends in your wedding is a beautiful way to have the people closest to you standing right by your side as you commit your lives to each other.
 The only caveat is that you might have to consider making compromises about the ceremony location to make sure to accommodate everyone's needs.

 SPREAD IT OVER TWO DAYS

-If you like the idea of doing two ceremonies but feel like that would make for a very long day -- spreading your elopement experience over two days can be the perfect solution to really being able to relax and not feel super rushed or exhausted.
+If you like the idea of doing two ceremonies but feel like that would make for a very long day -- spreading your wedding experience over two days can be the perfect solution to really being able to relax and not feel super rushed or exhausted.
 You can include your friends and family on the first day, and then have a second day all to yourselves.
 Or, you can have your dream 2-person elopement experience on Day 1, and then celebrate and take photos with your friends and family on the following day.

 SPLIT UP THE DAY